 In this period women aged 24 and younger were most likely to have an abortion.
 The rate then steadily tailed off.
-Pākehā women typically had an abortion at a young age to end an unwanted pregnancy.
-Māori and, to a greater extent, Pasifika women had poorer access to family planning and contraception, and so were more likely to use abortion as a back-up for contraception throughout their fertile years.
+Pākehā women typically had an abortion at a young age.
+Māori and, to a greater extent, Pasifika women had poorer access to family planning and contraception, and so were more likely to use abortion throughout their fertile years.

 In the 1990s the controversy of the 1970s and 1980s waned.
 Although the law was restrictive, in practice abortion was generally available.
 Abortion-rights activism wound down.
 Anti-abortion groups continued to protest, but to little effect.

 However, in the 2000s anti-abortion activism increased.
 New groups were formed, the Abortion Supervisory Committee was challenged in court, and the internet became a base for activity.
 In the 2010s a wave of pro-abortion activism focused on persuading the government to decriminalise abortion.

 The rate of abortion climbed through the 1990s and stabilised at around 0.6 per woman from 2002.
 In international terms, this was a moderate rate – lower than England, but higher than Germany.

 Access varied from one area of New Zealand to another, and changed over time.
 In 2018 women up to 19 weeks pregnant were able to have abortions in Wellington and Auckland.
 A limited service for women over 14 weeks pregnant was provided in Dunedin and Christchurch.
 In Whanganui, the West Coast and South Canterbury only counselling and referral were available.
 In other regions abortions were available only in the first trimester.